How to Get More Followers on Twitter – From Zero to Hero20 min read

 A great example of this is Charmin’s #TweetFromTheSeat campaign which is STILL ongoing!

 Websites like Hashtagify can be an awesome help if you’re new to using hashtags or want to up your game.

-If you’re struggling as to where to start, you can get ‘instant hashtag suggestions for images and text on desktop and mobile’ – based on real-time engagement!
+If you’re struggling as to where to start, you can get “instant hashtag suggestions for images and text on desktop and mobile”.
+All based on real-time engagement!

 Otherwise, if you already know what you want to say but just need a little assistance, you can get hashtag suggestions for a particular word or image.

-So there you have it, Quuu’s guide to ‘How to Get More Followers on Twitter’.
+So there you have it, Quuu’s guide to getting more followers on Twitter.

 To recap what we’ve all learned on this flight (Twitter?
 Bird?
-I’ll see myself out); Do your research, carefully plan and apply each of the below points, success on varying levels is guaranteed:
+I’ll see myself out):

 - Create and share content to entertain and/or educate the masses